FAQ & Resources

 https://www.huduser.gov/portal/datasets/il.html#2023_query

-Click on “click here for FY 2024 IL documentation.”
-Select KS and your county
+Click on “click here for FY 2025 IL documentation.”
+Select KS and your county, and you will see the area median income for your county.

 Will there be financing or on-bill payment options available for low-income homeowners who cannot afford traditional methods to cover the project cost after the rebate?